Chenrx9293/AQRNA-seq-JoVE/README.md

 sbatch submit_10a_tRNAblastcount.sh
 ## Step 11: Resolve sequence reads aligned to multiple reference sequences
 ### Description:
 In cases where a single query sequence (i.e., sequence read) is successfully aligned to multiple subject sequences (i.e., reference sequences) during the BLAST analysis, this step aims to identify the optimal alignment based on various parameters, such as E-value, bit-score, and alignment length.
-Alignments demonstrating lower E-values, higher bit-scores, and/or longer lengths are considered superior compared to other alignment candidates.
+Alignments with lower E-values, higher bit-scores, and/or longer lengths are considered superior compared to other alignment candidates.
 ### Input files:
 Forward and RC reverse read pairs with a consensus alignment.
-- tRNA_08-10_blast/GroupID_SampleID_1.tRNAblast_paired: read pairs with a consensus alignment
+- tRNA_08-10_blast/GroupID_SampleID_1.tRNAblast_paired
 ### Output files:
-The optimal BLAST alignment for all sequence reads.
+The optimal blastn alignment for all sequence reads.
 - tRNA_11_culledfileout/SampleID_culled.txt

-The optimal BLAST alignments for sequence reads that could not be aligned to unique reference sequences.
+The optimal blastn alignments for sequence reads that could not be aligned to unique reference sequences.
 - tRNA_11_culledfileout/SampleID_culled_disc.txt

-The optimal BLAST alignment for sequence reads with unique alignment to the reference sequence. library.
+The optimal BLAST alignment for sequence reads with unique alignment to the reference sequence library.
 - tRNA_11_culledfileout/SampleID_culled_nodupe.txt

 ### Commands:
-Create a directory for storing the optimal BLAST alignment files.
+Create a directory for storing the optimal blastn alignment files.
 - mkdir tRNA_11_culledfileout

 Identify the optimal BLAST alignments for sequence reads.
 - sbatch submit_11a_tRNAcull.sh

-## Step 12: Extract BLAST alignment results for each reference sequence.
+## Step 12: Extract BLAST results for each reference sequence.
 ### Description:
-This step partitions the BLAST alignment results with respect to individual reference sequences.
+This step partitions the blastn alignment results with respect to individual reference sequences.
 ### Input files:
-The optimal BLAST alignment for sequence reads with unique alignment to the reference sequence.
+The optimal blastn alignment for sequence reads with unique alignment to the reference sequence.
 - tRNA_11_culledfileout/SampleID_culled_nodupe.txt
 ### Output files:
-The BLAST alignment results that belong to each reference sequence (e.g., specific tRNA isoacceptors).
+The blastn alignment results that belong to each reference sequence (e.g., specific tRNAs).
 - tRNA_12_grepped/SampleID_Small-RNA-ID_maxeVal
 ### Commands:
 Create a directory for storing output files.
 - mkdir tRNA_12_grepped

-Extract BLAST alignment results that belong to each reference sequence.
+Extract blastn alignment results that belong to each reference sequence.
 - sbatch submit_12a_nodupe_tRNA.sh

-Remove BLAST alignments with eVal > 0.001.
+Remove blastn alignments with eVal > 0.001.
 - sbatch submit_13a_recull_eVal_tRNA.sh

 ## Step 13: Generate the abundance matrix.
 ### Description:
 This steps generates an abundance matrix, with members of the small RNA species of interest as rows and samples as columns, which can be used for downstream analyses.
 ### Input files:
-The BLAST alignment results that belong to each reference sequence (e.g., specific tRNA isoacceptors).
+The blastn alignment results that belong to each reference sequence (e.g., specific tRNAs).
 - tRNA_12_grepped/SampleID_Small-RNA-ID_maxeVal
 ### Output files: Abundance matrices based on the counts of full-length reads only or all reads.
 - tRNA_counts/FLcount_bytRNA_eValculled.txt